Criminal Defense

 Some Of Our Past Results:

 • Dismissed State of Texas v.
-A. M. (Assault)
+C.S.
+(DWI)

 Ryan Deck Attorney & Founder